 6. Take a supplement that helps the leptin balance.
 I have tried many different supplements with claims to fame in this department and I have not found the holy grail that you just take one little pill and it completely reverses your problem and weight just falls off.
 However, I have found a few that when combined with the changes I have mentioned above there is an additive benefit resulting in more of an improvement than those changes alone.
 My current favorite product is Leptin Manager by Xymogen (click on the link to see it in our store).
 I used this in conjunction with our keto diet and now you know why I thought addressing leptin was so important!
 The longer you take it the more it helps.
 This product has also been useful with the osteoarthritis caused by increased leptin, too.

-Recent Newsletters: PRP for Hair Loss
+Recent Newsletters: Combating Bone Loss

 You also need to work on other factors that increase Leptin in a negative way.